 The Basic Transfer Process

 To make your transfer process go smoothly, the Department of Electrical and Computer Engineering recommends students majoring in electrical, computer, software, or cyber security engineering do the following:

 - After being fully accepted to Iowa State University and the College of Engineering, contact the ECpE department’s Student Services Office.
-The academic advisers in this office will review your academic records and estimate how many credits the department will accept into our program.
+The academic advisors in this office will review your academic records and estimate how many credits the department will accept into our program.

 - Bring all the books, syllabi, course notes, homework, tests, and quizzes from the classes you want to transfer to Iowa State with you when you arrive on campus.
 This will help you get as many courses as possible counted toward your degree program at Iowa State.
 At a minimum, bring the syllabus from each course you would like to transfer.

 - Attend the Transfer Orientation.
-At this orientation, you will get an opportunity to meet with your academic adviser and talk about courses you want to transfer to Iowa State.
-ECpE Advisers follow Transfer Course Evaluations rules to help you get as many courses applied to your degree program as possible.
-Your adviser also will prepare you to register for classes.
+At this orientation, you will get an opportunity to meet with your academic advisor and talk about courses you want to transfer to Iowa State.
+ECpE advisors follow Transfer Course Evaluations rules to help you get as many courses applied to your degree program as possible.
+Your advisor also will prepare you to register for classes.
 Additionally, at the orientation you will be asked to take a Math Placement Exam, unless you already have credit for Calculus I and II.
 You also will be asked to take an English Placement Exam, unless you already have credit in English 150 and 250.

 Transfer Information for International Students